entityc/ec-springboot-lib/web/thymeleaf-bootstrap/admin/README.md

  ### Object Fields

  The next section of the page shows attributes (fields) of the page object as a table where the first column is the attribute name and the second column is its value.
-The third column will populate with an "Edit" button for fields that are not a creation or modification date.
+The third column will populate with an **Edit** button for fields that are not a creation or modification date.

  String fields are by default considered just plain text.
 However, this template also supports a string field that is to contain Markdown.
 For string fields that you want to contain Markdown, simply tag those attributes in the `AdminUI` domain with `markdown`.
 Not only will string values for these attributes be displayed as markdown (that is rendered to HTML - with GitHub flavored style) but also will invoke a web based markdown editor when you want to edit the field.